 Work is differentiated for all abilities, and the members of the Junior Team work closely with colleagues in the Learning Support Department.
 The English department seeks to develop pupils’ ability to communicate effectively in speech and writing, and to listen with understanding.
 We also seek to create enthusiastic, responsive and knowledgeable readers.

 We see English as a subject that is skills based.
 As English teachers, we are enthusiastic about our subject, but ultimately we see our success in the creation of young people who are able to read and write with meaning, research, explore ideas, and question.
-With this in mind, children are exposed to a wide variety of prose, poetry and plays, and they engage with both fiction and non-fiction texts.
+With this in mind, pupils are exposed to a wide variety of prose, poetry and plays, and they engage with both fiction and non-fiction texts.

 Every child comes to us with talents; we try to develop their creativity, broaden their knowledge and love of literature and help them say what they mean.